TheArticKilla/TDAT3025-Anvendt-maskinl-ring-med-prosjekt/README.md

 ### [Task D](/Øving-2/task-d.py)
 Training and testing on the MNIST dataset, with an accuracy guarantee of at least 90%, generating images visualizing the optimized model.
 ## [Exercise 3 - Convolutional Neural Networks](/Øving-3)
 An exercise utilizing convolutional neural networks, with tasks a-c gradually expands a convoluted neural network on the MNIST dataset, and task d uses the same techniques on the Fashion MNIST set.
+All tasks are made to be able to utilize CUDA cores.
 ### [Task A](/Øving-3/task-a.py)
 Expands an 1 layer deep convoluted neural network, into a 2 layer deep network.
 Achieving a ??% accuracy.
 ### [Task B](/Øving-3/task-b.py)